dev-cem/dev-cem/README.md

-- "Simplicity is the ultimate sophistication"
+- 👋 Hi, I’m Cem | "Simplicity is the ultimate sophistication"
-- 👋 Hi, I’m Cem
 - 📫 How to reach me : cem.turhan7@gmail.com
-- University of Geneva | AmenityDev
+- 💼 University of Geneva | AmenityDev